-5) Fit the Rotor Blade Assembly - This is done by offering the rotor hub plate against the drive hub protruding from the front of the chassis.
-M6 x 16 long cap head screws should then be used to fix the rotor hub in position using the three unused tapped holes in the drive shaft.
-Ensure that all 3 screws are securely tightened and that the rotor blades are fitted with the flat side of the blade facing towards the magnet rotor.
+5) Fit the Rotor Blade Assembly - The assembled rotor blades can now be fitted to the LE-450 chassis.
+This is done by offering the rotor hub plate against the drive shaft protruding from the front of the chassis.
+M5 x 20 mm Hex Head screws should then be used to fix the rotor hub in position using the six tapped holes in the drive shaft.
+Ensure that all screws are securely tightened and that the rotor blades are fitted with the flat side of the blade facing forwards.
 Thread-locking compound should be used on the screw threads.

-Fig 7: Fitting the rotor blades to the chassis
+Fig-7: Fitting the rotor blades to the chassis

-6) Check the blade rotation Once the blades have been fitted and secured to the chassis, ensure that they rotate freely.
+6) Check the Blade Rotation Once the blades have been fitted and secured to the chassis, ensure that they rotate freely.
 Take this opportunity to check that all of the blade and hub fixings are secure - see Fig-8.

-Fig 8: Check blade rotation
+Fig-8: Check blade rotation